 Penn State is an approved provider for both credit and noncredit programs.
 Our diverse offerings, locations, and delivery modes can help you meet Act 48 requirements.

-You can also work towards a credit certificate in Teaching Writing and Literacy, or get a Mathematics Coach endorsement.
-In addition, many of our graduate courses transfer into Penn State Harrisburg’s online Master of Education in Teaching and Curriculum program.
+You can also work towards a Mathematics Coach endorsement.
+In addition, many of our graduate courses transfer into Penn State Harrisburg’s online Master of Education in Teaching and Curriculum program

 With courses delivered remotely through a combination of Zoom class sessions and online assignments, this is the perfect time to upgrade your professional qualifications right from the comfort and convenience of your own home.
 So sign up for a course today!